-- mark each garden bed clearly with a plot number and maintain plot registration records.
+- mark each garden bed clearly with a garden bed number and maintain garden bed registration records.
 All gardener contact information will be used for garden communication only and will not be shared with others without prior permission.

 - make the gardens as unencumbered and accessible as possible to all ages and ability levels and provide easy access to garden tools, water, composting bins and compost.